 Do you know how much we love Rhyming at Simply Kinder?
 Rhymes and rhyming have been part of the language for thousands of years.
 As you know rhyming is the repetition of a similar (or identical) sound at the end of two different words.

 Why is rhyming important in learning to read?

 Rhyming helps our students practice LISTENING for the SOUNDS in the words.
 They start to recognize that hug, bug, rug, and mug all end with the UG sound.
 Of course, this is all part and parcel of phonemic awareness.

 To learn more about phonemic awareness and why it is so important click here.

 Rhyming invites young learners to explore and have fun with language.
-As they do so they start to learn about word families without even realising it.
+As they do so they start to learn about word families without even realizing it.
 For example, if we know how to read the word “Cat,” we can switch the first letter sound to “B” and now we can read the word “Bat,” too!
 Then we can go onto rat, mat, and hat.
-Transfering sounds from words opens the language possibilities for young readers.
+Transferring sounds from words opens the language possibilities for young readers.
 It also builds their confidence as readers, so that they can experience success.

 How do you introduce rhyming words to kindergarten students?

 You can start by explaining that rhyming words are words that have the same ending sounds.
 Start collecting books that use rhyme and read them often.
 Make a point of emphasizing the rhyming words, or pausing, so the children can fill in the missing word.
 At the end of the story ask students to recall some of the rhyming words they noticed.